 Statistically, it looks very good, since the second month of autumn in the Italian capital is usually very warm and clear.
 The average number of sunny days usually exceeds two dozen, rains are counted on the fingers of one hand.

 Showers can pretty wet only frankly unlucky tourists.
-Since, according to the long history of observations, at least the beginning of October in Rome is an exceptionally dry and sunny time.
-And of course, it’s also pretty warm!
+Since, according to the long history of observations, at least the beginning of October in Rome is an warm, exceptionally dry and sunny time.
+Which provokes tourists to walk around the Eternal City and long trips beyond its borders.

 In the first half of the month, the air temperature stubbornly stays around +22-24 °C, at night it gets colder to +16-20 °C. Starting from the middle of the month, thermometers are no longer in a hurry to show above +20 °C even by noon.
 But exceptions are frequent!

-We emphasize that the rains in October in Lazio and Rome in particular are not too frequent and persistent.
+We emphasize that the rains in October in Lazio and Rome in particular aren’t too frequent and persistent.
 The average amount does not exceed 4-5 for the entire month.
 And the statistical norm of precipitation should not frighten a tourist – 40-50 mm as a maximum.

-Even children in Lido di Ostio or Anzio will not freeze in the sea water – it is warmed up to + 21-23 until the third decade of the month.
+Even kids won’t freeze swimming in the sea in Lido di Ostio or Anzio – it’s warmed up to + 21-23 °C until (at least) the third decade of the month.

 That is why even in early November in Rome, heavy rains and squally winds are possible.
 And on the coast at this time, sometimes a real storm rages.

-At the same time, it is still quite warm.
-And even on the threshold of winter, at the very end of November, on some days you can walk around the streets of Trastevere in just a thin jacket.
-Although, of course, much warmer clothes should still be in a suitcase in a hotel room.
+At the same time, it’s still quite warm.
+And even on the threshold of winter, at the very end of November, on some days you can walk around the streets in authentic Trastevere in just a thin jacket.
+Although, of course, much warmer clothes should still be in your suitcase…

 Rome is an expensive city.
 And in some senses, this definition does not cease to be valid even in the most unseasonal months of the year.